quii/learn-go-with-tests/math.md

 circle (x=150, y=150), and ending some distance away.

-So what we're going to do is reconstruct the above somehow, but change the lines so they point in the right directions for some time.
+So what we're going to do is reconstruct the above somehow, but change the lines so they point in the appropriate directions for a given time.

 ## An Acceptance Test